N6RFM/psws-drf-tid-tools/README.md

 - Bill Engelke (AB4EJ), University of Alabama, Chief Architect of the HamSCi PSWS Central Database System and for DRF data spectrogram plotting code, [https://github.com/HamSCI/DRF_processing].
 - Phil Ericson (W1PJE), Observatory Director) and the MIT Haystack Observatory staff for the Digital RF format [https://github.com/MITHaystack/digital_rf] and for the Madrigal toolsets, which are part   of the observatory's global receiver network [http://millstonehill.haystack.mit.edu/.
 - The operators of every Grape and WSPRDaemon DRF station whose data makes these analysis possible!

-This toolkit was developed collaboratively with Anthropic's Claude AI.

 ---

 ## Contact